Coughs, colds and flu

 - have green vomit

-To help them feel better, speak to your pharmacist or doctor about using over-the-counter pain relievers and don’t forget to give your baby lots of extra cuddles!
+To help them feel better, check with your doctor whether there are over-the-counter medicines that may help, and don’t forget to give them lots of extra cuddles!

-Ear infections should start to improve within 24-48 hours.
-If symptoms are no better or anytime you think your child has sore ears, always take them to see your doctor.
+Remember, if you think your child has an ear infection, always take them to see your doctor.

 Chickenpox is an infection caused by the varicella virus.
-It’s easy to catch chickenpox, and the main symptom is the rash–red spots that can appear anywhere on the body and fill with fluid before they begin to scab over.
-These blister-like sores are usually very itchy and burst forming a scab that falls off 1 to 2 weeks later.
-Other symptoms your child may have include a fever, sore throat and headache.
-Your child will need to stay away from school or childcare until all spots have crusted over.
+This common childhood illness is easy to catch, and the main symptom is the rash–red spots that can appear anywhere on the body and fill with fluid before they begin to scab over.
+Blisters may burst, and some blisters may appear as others are scabbing over.
+Other symptoms your child may have, include a mild fever, feeling tired and irritable and itchiness.
+Your child will need to stay away from school or the childcare until all spots have crusted over.